Rosella: A mock catalogue from the P-Millennium simulation: Properties of the Rosella catalogue

 \subsubsection{Clustering as a function of luminosity}

-Projected correlation functions of galaxies in Rosella are shown by the bold curves in Fig.~\ref{fig:Lum-dep wp} for different luminosity threshold samples at \zapp 0.2.
+Projected correlation functions of galaxies in Rosella are shown by the bold curves in the upper panel of Fig.~\ref{fig:Lum-dep wp and xi} for different luminosity threshold samples at \zapp 0.2.
 In the figure, we show the projected two point correlation functions (2PCF) calculated using the publicly available code corrfunc \citep{Corrfunc1, Corrfunc2}.

-The samples presented in Fig.~\ref{fig:Lum-dep wp} show the projected 2PCF in samples of galaxies with a faint limit on absolute magnitude (luminosity threshold).
+The samples presented in the upper panel of Fig.~\ref{fig:Lum-dep wp and xi} show the projected 2PCF in samples of galaxies with a faint limit on absolute magnitude (luminosity threshold).
 The sample cut-off limits have been chosen to make it possible to compare the clustering results of Rosella data to those of the HOD mock presented in \citet{Smith2017} and of the SDSS data presented in \citet{Zehavi2011}.
 It should be noted, however, that in addition to luminosity thresholds, the observed clustering of galaxies in \citet{Zehavi2011} and \citet{Smith2017} was measured for volume-limited samples.
 Each volume-limited sample covers a specific range of redshifts, and the range is wider for the bright samples.
 Rosella, on the other hand, is a single snapshot at \zapp 0.2, which may result in slight differences in the clustering of galaxies in Rosella and the SDSS data \citep{Zehavi2011} and MXXL mock \citep{Smith2017}.
 Considering that the SDSS and MXXL mock data do not cover the same redshift sample as Rosella, a more robust comparison of Rosella clustering to data would require detailed tuning of Rosella using data that is centered on \zapp 0.2, which will be available from DESI.

 While Rosella's projected 2PCF fits the SDSS data quite well on scales greater than $1\ h^{-1}$ Mpc, all but the two faintest samples exhibit clustering that appears to be slightly too high on small scales.
 We suspect that this might be a result of our SHAM model treating satellite and central galaxies in the same manner.
 Whether this feature of the model is compatible with quenched fraction estimates in \citet{Mandelbaum2016} is worth investigating in further work.